mff-uk/odcs/scripts/init.scripts/readme.txt

-The files: unifiedviews_backend, run_unifiedviews_backend, unifiedviews.conf are init.d script for linux.
-virtuoso is init.d script for linux.
+The files: unifiedviews-backend, run_unifiedviews_backend, unifiedviews.conf are init.d script for linux. virtuoso is init.d script for linux.
 It's just a light version.
 The scripts were inspirited by tomcat6